 In the 1980s, Dhirubhai Ambani took a license from the government to manufacture polyester filament yarn.
-After this Dhirubhai Ambani continued to climb the ladder of success and he never looked back in his career.
+After this Dhirubhai Ambani continued to climb the ladder of success and he never looked back on his career.

 Reliance And Stock Market

-The credit for introducing equity cult in India also goes to Dhirubhai Ambani.
-Reliance issued an IPO in 1977, more than 58,000 investors invested in it.
+The credit for introducing the equity cult in India also goes to Dhirubhai Ambani.
+Reliance issued an IPO in 1977, and more than 58,000 investors invested in it.
 He was successful in acquiring villagers of Gujarat and other states that he who would buy his company’s shares would get a lot of profit on his investment.

 Dhirubhai Ambani Expanded Reliance Industries

-Reliance Company started with one room, by the year 2012, about 85,000 employees were working, while the central government used to give Reliance 5 percent of the entire tax and in 2012, according to the wealth of the world’s 500 richest and Reliance was also included in the giant companies.
+Reliance Company started with one room, by the year 2012, about 85,000 employees were working, while the central government used to give Reliance 5 percent of the entire tax, and in 2012, according to the wealth of the world’s 500 richest and Reliance was also included in the giant companies.

 Apart from this, He has also been included in the list of Asia’s top businessmen.